 There are unlikely to be any ecological risks resulting from the use of dredged materials for reclamation, assuming any contaminants are contained within the site and there would be no significant impact on national or local priority species or habitats.
-If the site was to be used for terrestrial habitat creation then the salt levels would limit plant growth.
+If the site was to be used for terrestrial habitat creation, then the salt levels would limit plant growth.

-The disposal of dredged material is unlikely to interfere with other activities unless the reclamation site is in the port area, in which case the dredger may interfere with other port users, or if the area to be reclaimed was used for recreation.
-If HGVs are used to transport the dredged material, they may affect other road users.
+The disposal of dredged material is unlikely to interfere with other activities unless the reclamation site is in or close to port areas, in which case the dredger may interfere with other port users.
+If HGVs are used to transport the dredged material, they may affect other road users, particularly if minor roads are used.